sara-sabr/ITStrategy/_posts/en/2019-12-20-why-we-are-promoting-risks.md

 Governance of IT initiatives is required and I am in no way saying we need to remove it.
 However, the current methods seek a high level of predictability using advanced planning and rigid plan execution.
 This may work for physical assets like constructing a house, but not for intangibles -- like software.
-In addition, the transition towards Digital Government is creating a future that is highly complex and uncertain, which I argue requires a different means to govern IT investments: one that rewards an empirical cycle of trying, observing, and correcting.
+In addition, the transition towards Digital Government is creating a future that is highly complex and uncertain, which is argued requires a different means to govern IT investments: one that rewards an empirical cycle of trying, observing, and correcting. [^1]

 At ESDC, we have a [Policy on Project and Program Management (PPPM)](https://gpp-ppm.service.gc.ca/sites/pwa/ESDCKnowledgeRepository/All%20Documents/2-01PL-182E-Project%20and%20Programme%20Management%20Policy%20on-withBanner-v1.0.pdf) that complies with the Treasury Board (TB) [Policy on Planning and Management of Investments](https://www.tbs-sct.gc.ca/pol/doc-eng.aspx?id=32593) with one of its objectives being ensuring *accountability and success of the Portfolio of projects and programmes with a ***specific focus on the benefits of investments*** in projects and programmes*.
 This ESDC Policy acts as the authoritative means under which all projects and programmes within ESDC are managed.